lecramyajiv/fonts-indic-other/README.md

 10. Ol Chiki
 11. Takri

-Gondi Script is a Dravidian language and is spoken in the state of Telangana apart from Eastern Maharastra, South Eastern Madhya Pradesh and Chhattishgarh.
+Gondi is a Dravidian language and is spoken in the state of Telangana apart from Eastern Maharastra, South Eastern Madhya Pradesh and Chhattishgarh.

+Masaram Gondi is a Unicode block containing characters 0from the Masaram Gondi script, which was designed for writing Gondi in 1918 by Munshi Mangal Singh Masaram, a Gond from Balaghat district of Madhya Pradesh, India.

 Dogri is spoken by 2.6 million people in Indian state of Jammu and Kashmir